Coupe and Spider, Take Your Pick

 How strong is it?
 Just ask journalist Sean Evans.
 He survived a high-speed crash while riding shotgun in a McLaren 570S on a blast through California’s Los Padres National Forest.
 The pilot, a 20-something journalist from England, lost control, sending the McLaren airborne at 70 mph.
 The car rolled over on its 225-foot slide down the mountainside.
 Evans, who recounted the incident in a “Mens Health” magazine article, walked away with minor scratches.

 McLaren Through the Looking Glass

-The McLaren’s inner strength translates into an extremely low power-to-weight ratio, with each of its 710 horsepower carrying just 4.4 of the car’s 3,140 pounds.
+The McLaren’s inner strength translates into an extremely low power-to-weight ratio.
+Each each of its 710 horsepower carry just 4.4 of the car’s 3,140 pounds.
 The 720S Spider weighs a reasonable 108 pounds more, not from added bracing, which it does not require, but for the retractable carbon fiber roof.